Paul-Jerry-TBD/Jerry-Parkerson/README.md

 # Hello, folks!

 Paul Jerry is a business developer and software engineer.
 I'm from Nigeria, and I'm presently based in Benin City, where I'm working toward my leadership and service aspirations.
-Because I'm interested in full stack programming, I'm learning #C, Javascript, and Python.
-I'm also searching for opportunities to work on full-stack projects.
+Because I'm interested in full-stack programming, I'm learning #C, Javascript, and Python.
+I'm also searching for opportunities to work on Financial projects to make the calculated decisions designed to keep businesses financially healthy and ahead of the competition.